slamlixiaodong/robonetsim-docker/README.md

 This repository contains files for docker to compile and run the integrated simulators in the preferred environment of Ubuntu 14.04.
 The Dockerfile is based on [EduardoFF's repository](https://github.com/EduardoFF/RoboNetSim) with minor modifications.

-Recommended environment:
-- Ubuntu 18.04
-- Nvidia Graphic card
+Note: Your PC needs to have a Nvidia graphic card.

-# How to build
+# How to build the environment

 ## Option1: building an image from the Dockerfile
 ```